Child prostitution in West Africa: Poverty

 Determined causes of widespread child prostitution in West Africa are mostly anecdotal with poverty leading as the underlying driving factor.
 Children in a financial crisis turn to practicing prostitution in order to provide for their family and themselves.

-On the other hand, children's entrance into prostitution in West Africa is also a result of their parents’ evaluation of their families circumstance.
+On the other hand, children's entrance into prostitution in West Africa is also a result of their parents' evaluation of their families circumstance.
 If a family is at a financial deficit, or looking to maintain a certain lifestyle, the heads of the household, the parents, may decide to send their children off to seek work away from home in order to improve their household income.
-If the child is hesitant in leaving their home the parent may be forceful, compelling the child to leave.
+If the child is hesitant to leave their home the parent may be forceful, compelling the child to leave.

 Family dysfunctions

 In addition to poverty, children with family dysfunctions are at a higher risk for involvement in prostitution.
-Adolescents who face negligence or domestic abuse often times flee their home and partake in the sex trade.
-This displacement from their home leaves these children predisposed to entering the sex trade.
-Another source for the entrance of minors into the sex trade includes sexual abuse.
-Children in the sex trade were often subjected to some form of sexual abuse prior to partaking in prostitution.
-The journey of a child's entrance into the sex trade is often the result of a long process often beginning with sexual abuse experienced between the ages of nine and eleven.
+Adolescents who face negligence or domestic abuse often times flee their home and enter the sex trade.
+Many children in the sex trade have been subjected to some form of sexual abuse prior to prostitution.
+A child's entrance into the sex trade is often the result of a long process often beginning with sexual abuse experienced between the ages of nine and eleven.
 Additional situations increasing the likelihood of a child in prostitution include: foster care, domestic work, a lack of parental support, child maltreatment, forced marriage, dropping out of school, and illiteracy.